-The 'My Son Sanctuary' - a World Heritage Site since 1999 - attracted approximately 200.000 Vietnamese and international visitors in 2013 alone.
-During the war, the relic site was a center of severe bombings, wherefore remnants are spread densely around the site's ancient temples.
+The 'My Son Sanctuary', a World Heritage Site since 1999, attracted approximately 200 000 Vietnamese and international visitors in 2013 alone.
+During the war, the relic site was a center of severe bombings, whereby remnants are spread densely around the site's ancient temples.

 'My Son Sanctuary' is located in the Quang Nam province, which is the third most contaminated province in Vietnam.
-Until now the central area around the temples has already been cleared for the sake of tourists.
-However, some of the hilly and mountainous areas surrounding the site has not been cleared; Unexploaded Ordnance (UXO) may therefore still exist.
-"Scrap collection will pose a hidden threat, not only to the collectors themselves, but also to the site if the risks of left-over bombs or mines are not communicated", Khiet says.
+Until now, the central area around the temples has already been cleared for the sake of tourists.
+However, some of the hilly and mountainous areas surrounding the site have not been cleared, and Unexploaded Ordnance (UXO) may therefore still exist.
+"Scrap collection will pose a hidden threat, not only to the collectors themselves, but also to the site if the risks of leftover bombs or mines are not communicated", Khiet says.

 The increased levels of safety from mine clearence will help preserve the culture and potentially help facilitate more stable economic growth by broadening the capacities from tourism at the sanctuary.
 This notion of preserving culture and stimulating further growth and development through provision of safe environments is directly in line with DDG's mission.